OpenVoiceOS/community-docs/docs/ht_phal.md

 This service is intended for handling any OS-level interactions requiring escalation of privileges.
 Be very careful when installing Admin plugins and scrutinize them closely

 NOTE: Because this service runs as root, plugins it loads are responsible for not writing configuration changes which would result in breaking config file permissions.

 ### Admin Plugins

-AdminPlugins are just like regular PHAL plugins that run with `root` privileges
+AdminPlugins are just like regular PHAL plugins that run with `root` privileges.

 Admin plugins will only load if their configuration contains `"enabled": true`.
-All admin plugins need to be explicitly enabled
+All admin plugins need to be explicitly enabled.

-You can find plugin packaging documentation [here](https://openvoiceos.github.io/community-docs/OPM/#packaging)
+You can find plugin packaging documentation [here](https://openvoiceos.github.io/community-docs/OPM/#packaging).